ctxs-ai/ctxs.ai/README.md

 # Like this project?

-Star the repo and consider sponsoring [@martinklepsch](https://github.com/sponsors/martinklepsch) if you want to help.
+🌟 Star the repo and contribute! 🌟

 # Available Contexts